 But if it’s not your thing, don’t feel bad.
 We’re pretty sure you’ve already found plenty of other fabulous things to see in our Macau Itinerary.
 And here are more:

-Head over to Macau Tower
+Go to the top of Macau Tower

 A great time to do this is when you’re near Taipa Village, either catch a taxi or the bus to the Macau Tower (bus number 11, 26, 32 and 33 should get you there).